markmillr/cursor-memory-servicenow/README.md

 ## Acknowledgments

-This template was inspired by and builds upon several resources:
+This template was partially inspired by and builds upon several resources:

 1. The [Cursor Memory Bank](https://gist.github.com/ipenywis/1bdb541c3a612dbac4a14e1e3f4341ab) by [@ipenywis](https://github.com/ipenywis) (Islem Maboud / CoderOne)
 2. [CoderOne's YouTube channel](https://www.youtube.com/@CoderOne) and [Cursor Memory Bank video](https://www.youtube.com/watch?v=Uufa6flWid4)
-3. Independent ServiceNow development and research work by the template author
+3. My own previous experiments using Cursor for general research, notetaking, and ServiceNow development

 The template has been specifically adapted for ServiceNow development workflows and environment management, with a focus on maintaining context across multiple ServiceNow instances.